Jean-Sébastien Dea: Playing career

 Eventually, just before free agency on June 28, 2018, Dea re-signed with the Penguins for a year.
-On September 28, Dea was claimed off waivers by the New Jersey Devils.
+During 2018 training camp, on September 28, Dea was claimed off waivers by the New Jersey Devils.
 After appearing in 20 games with the Devils, contributing with 3 goals and 5 points, Dea was again returned to waivers by the Devils.
 On November 29, Dea was re-claimed by the Penguins off waivers and was immediately re-assigned to the AHL with Wilkes-Barre/Scranton.
-He was later recalled and registered 1 goal in 3 games with Pittsburgh before he was again returned to Scranton.
+He was later recalled after an injury to Dominik Simon and registered 1 goal in 3 games with Pittsburgh before he was again returned to Scranton.

 Dea contributed with 6 goals and 22 points in 26 games for the Penguins in the AHL, before his second stint with Pittsburgh was cut short as he was dealt at the trade deadline to the Florida Panthers in exchange for Chris Wideman on February 25, 2019.
-In joining the Panther AHL affiliate, the Springfield Thunderbirds for the remainder of campaign, Dea scored a torrid 22 points in just 20 games.
+In joining the Panthers' AHL affiliate, the Springfield Thunderbirds, for the remainder of campaign, Dea scored 22 points in just 20 games.

-As a free agent from the Panthers, Dea opted to sign a two-year, two-way contract with the Buffalo Sabres on July 1, 2019.
+As an unrestricted free agent from the Panthers, Dea opted to sign a two-year, two-way contract with the Buffalo Sabres on July 1, 2019.
+He began the 2019–20 season with the Sabres' AHL affiliate, the Rochester Americans.
+He was recalled and made his Buffalo debut on November 27 versus the Calgary Flames.
+He was returned to Rochester until being recalled again on January 31, 2019 to replace an injured Kyle Okposo.
+In his second season with the Sabres, the pandemic-shortened 2020–21 season he played one game with Buffalo and 15 games with Rochester.
+In the AHL, he scored six goals and 15 points.

-Following the conclusion of his contract with the Sabres, Dea returned to Canada in agreeing a one-year, two-way contract with the Montreal Canadiens on July 28, 2021.
+Following the conclusion of his contract with the Sabres, Dea returned to Canada, agreeing a one-year, two-way contract with the Montreal Canadiens on July 28, 2021.
+He was assigned to Montreal's AHL affiliate, the Laval Rocket, to begin the 2021–22 season after being part of Montreal's taxi squad.
+Playing on a line with Rafaël Harvey-Pinard, Dea took on a leadership role with the Rocket, on occasion being named one of the team's alternate captains.
+He led the Rocket with 26 goals and was second on the team with 52 points in 70 games.

-On July 14, 2022, Dea was signed as a free agent to a two-year, two-way contract with the Arizona Coyotes.